 It’s time to slow down.

-We must begin to put ourselves, not our students, family or friends, first again; something that us empaths find very
+We must begin to put ourselves, not our students, family or friends, first again; something that us empaths find very difficult indeed.

 “Ensure you put your own oxygen mask on first, before you tend to children”